Anduin2017/AnduinOS-Docs/Applications/Communication/Zoom/Zoom.md

 rm zoom.deb
 ```

-!!! warning "The link above may be outdated"

-    The link above may be outdated.
-Please visit the [official website](https://zoom.us/download?os=linux) to get the latest version.

 !!! warning "Unable to automatically upgrade this application"

     The above command only installs the launcher.
 If you run `sudo apt upgrade`, it won't upgrade it automatically.
 You will need to manually rerun the above command to upgrade.